 In 1999, Covenant to Care for Children began a program called Critical Goods that allows social workers to have items, which are critical to the basic needs of children, delivered within a short amount of time.

 Covenant to Care for Children (CCC) is a 28-year-old statewide agency whose mission is to mobilize and channel the generosity of caring and faithful people.
-CCC advocates for, and provides direct assistance to Connecticut’s children and youth who are neglected, abused or at-risk.
+CCC advocates for, and provides direct assistance to Connecticut’s children and youth who are neglected, abused or impoverished.

 Last year, in the wealthiest of the fifty states, nearly 10,000 of Connecticut’s children were the subjects of substantiated abuse and/or neglect reports.
 The large majority of Connecticut’s residents want to help, but it is difficult for an individual to know how to meet each child’s needs effectively, especially given the need to respect the child’s privacy and, in most cases, the great complexity of their needs.
 CCC supplements state resources available to these kids by bridging the divide between abused/neglected/at-risk children and people of good-will who want to effectively help them.